List of satanic ritual abuse allegations

-During the 1980s and 1990s a moral panic about alleged Satanic ritual abuse (SRA) occurred, mainly in parts of the English-speaking world.
-This was propagated by certain psychotherapists, social workers, Christian fundamentalists and law enforcement officials.
+During the 1980s and 1990s, a moral panic about alleged satanic ritual abuse occurred, mainly in parts of the English-speaking world.
+This was propagated by certain psychotherapists, social workers, Christian fundamentalists, and law enforcement officials.

-Some of the cases ended in prosecution and imprisonment.
-Many but not all of those imprisoned have been released.
-Australia, the United Kingdom and the United States have had several incidents of alleged SRA which received national and international news coverage.
-Other countries have also had isolated events in which abuse or murder took place with Satanic ritual elements, including Argentina and Brazil.
+Some of the cases ended in prosecution and imprisonment; all but one of those imprisoned have been released.
+Australia, the United Kingdom, and the United States have had several incidents of alleged satanic ritual abuse which received national and international news coverage.
+Other countries have also had isolated events in which abuse or murder took place with satanic ritual elements, including Argentina and Brazil.

 Australia

 Perth, Western Australia

-In 1991, police in Perth linked Scott Gozenton, a self-professed Satanist, with organised child sexual abuse.
-His lawyer claimed 13 Satanic covens existed in the area, holding bizarre orgies involving children, and that Gozenton had been followed and threatened by "coven" members throughout the court proceedings.
+In 1991, police in Perth linked Scott Gozenton, a self-professed satanist, with organised child sexual abuse.
+His lawyer claimed 13 satanic covens existed in the area, holding bizarre orgies involving children, and that Gozenton had been followed and threatened by "coven" members throughout the court proceedings.

 Melbourne, Victoria

-In 2001, the Melbourne diocese of the Catholic Church acknowledged as "substantially true" allegations that a Melbourne priest took part in Satanic ritual abuse in which a number of deaths occurred in the 1960s, and paid compensation to a surviving victim.
+In 2001, the Melbourne diocese of the Catholic Church acknowledged as "substantially true" allegations that a Melbourne priest took part in satanic ritual abuse in which a number of deaths occurred in the 1960s and paid compensation to a surviving victim.

 Central Coast, New South Wales

-In 1999, two journalists from the The Sun-Herald claimed to have seen evidence of the ritual abuse of children.
-They interviewed six mothers whose children had disclosed experiences of SRA and organised abuse in New South Wales.
-The children's disclosures were corroborating, although they had never met one another, and they had been able to draw representations of "Satanic" ritual sites which were similar to ritual sites uncovered by police on the central coast of New South Wales.
+In 1999, two journalists from The Sun-Herald claimed to have seen evidence of the ritual abuse of children.
+They interviewed six mothers whose children had disclosed experiences of satanic ritual abuse and organised abuse in New South Wales.
+The children's disclosures were corroborating, although they had never met one another, and they had been able to draw representations of "satanic" ritual sites which were similar to ritual sites uncovered by police on the central coast of New South Wales.

 One mother stated that her sons remembered being drugged and hypnotised.
 "He said they dressed in black robes and had eye and mouth pieces cut out," she said.
 "I know they're dangerous people.
 I have had warnings outside the house telling me to stop investigations.
 We're fearful for our lives.
 The boys never want me out of their sight."